MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`routes_location`** - **Routes location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The directory location, relative to the working directory, where the routes.json file can be found.
+The directory location of the routes.json file relative to the working directory.
 *Note:* Routes.json is deprecated.
 Use staticwebapp.config.json.
 <!-- :::editable-content-end::: -->
 <br>